Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 Want to know how to find report suite IDs?
 See [Report Suites](https://docs.adobe.com/content/help/en/analytics/admin/manage-report-suites/report-suites-admin.html).
 {% endhint %}

-Select one or more report suite identifiers from the combo box to which the Analytics data should be sent.
-Only report suite identifiers that belong to a company can be selected.
+Select one or more mobile enabled report suite identifiers from the combo box to which the Analytics data should be sent.
+Only report suite identifiers that belong to a company and are mobile enabled can be selected.
+Read the [Analytics Admin Guide] (https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/mobile-management.html) for information on how to mobile enable your report suite.
 Type in the combo box text field to narrow the search for a report suite identifier.
+Once a valid report suite idenifier has been selected, it will appear in a tag below the combo box (shown above).
 To remove a report suite ID, click on the X next to the ID you want to remove.
 Report suite IDs can also be configured for the Development and Staging environments.

 #### **Tracking server**